arielf/cuts/README.md

     $ paste <(cut -d, -f1 file.csv) <(cut -d"\t" -f2 file.tsv)
 ```

-but that requires too much typing (3 commands, too much shell
+but that requires too much typing (3 commands & too much shell
-magic, while still not supporting regex-style separators.
+magic), while still not supporting regex-style separators and
+offsets from end.

-Compare this to the much simpler and more intuitive `cuts` version,
+Compare the above to the much simpler, and more intuitive, `cuts` version,
-which works from any shell:
+which works in any shell:
 ```
     $ cuts file.csv 0 file.tsv 1
 ```